The term “gibberish” may come from his latinized name

 (May 2, 1602 — November, 28 1680) Scientific superstar.
 17th century German Jesuit scholar who published around 40 works, most notably in the fields of oriental studies, geology and medicine.
 He made an early study of Egyptian hieroglyphs.
 One of the first people to observe microbes through a microscope, he was thus ahead of his […]

-Charles Augustus Lindbergh, Jr. (February 4, 1902 — August 26, 1974) aka: Lucky Lindy, The Lone Eagle Pioneering aviator Strongly opposed to America entering World War II.
-Considered by some to be a Nazi sympathizer, FDR banned him from joining the military. (in 1954.
-Dwight D. Eisenhower restored Lindbergh’s assignment with the Army Air Corps […]
+Charles Augustus Lindbergh, Jr. (February 4, 1902 — August 26, 1974) aka: Lucky Lindy, The Lone Eagle Pioneering aviator.
+Nazi sympathizer.
+Strongly opposed to America entering World War II.
+FDR banned him from joining the military. (in 1954.
+Dwight D. Eisenhower restored Lindbergh’s assignment with the Army Air Corps and made him a Brigadier General). […]

 life size wax figure of Edison in private room in the top of Eiffel Tower – [flickr: mezzoblue] Inventor, Film Pirate, Sacrificial Priest from Edison’s notebooks, circa mid-1870s: A yellow oasis in hell= premeditated stupidity= A phrenological idol.
 The somber dream of the grey-eyed Corsican A Brain so small that an animalcule went to view […]

 Developed by Frank Drake in 1961 to determine the probable number of other technically advanced civilizations in a galaxy.
-N = R * FP * NE * FL * FI * FC * L N = number of technically advanced civilizations emitting some kind of detectable signal.
-R = rate of star formation averaged over […]
+N = number of technically advanced civilizations emitting some kind of detectable signal.
+R = rate of star formation averaged over the lifetime of the galaxy.
+FP = fraction of stars with planetary systems.
+NE = […]

-Astronomer Instrumental in SETI Links wiki: carl sagan
+Astronomer Instrumental in SETI References wiki: carl sagan

 On October 12, 1963, just before dawn it was raining hard between the villages of Monte Maiz and Isla Verde in Argentina.
 Douglas was driving his truck with a load of coal when a bright light like headlights bore down on him.
 The light became so bright, he had to pull off the road and […]